peterpeterparker/daviddalbusco.com/src/blog/we-received-a-grant-to-port-our-web-app-to-the-internet-computer.md

 The description above is the official one but, let me try to synthesize my understanding:

-The Internet Computer is a decentralized blockchain like network on which you can run both smart contracts and web application.
+The Internet Computer is a decentralized blockchain network on which you can run smart contracts that can host web applications.
 To my mum I would even say it is like bitcoin and cloud providers had a baby.
-In that way, you get best of both worlds and therefore open a new whole area of possibilities, what they call the singularity.
+In that way, you get best of both worlds and therefore open a new whole area of possibilities, what DFINITY calls the "Blockchain Singularity".
 In addition, they aim to try to challenge the monopolistic position of the [GAFAM](https://en.wikipedia.org/wiki/Big_Tech).

 *****